Quest for the historical Jesus: Lack of methodological soundness

 A number of scholars have criticized the various approaches and techniques used in the study of the historical Jesus: the lack of rigor in research methods, and for being driven by "specific agendas" that interpret ancient sources to fit specific goals.
 New Testament scholar John Kloppenborg Verbin says the lack of uniformity in the application of the criteria, and the absence of agreement on methodological issues concerning them, have created challenges and problems.
 For example, the question of whether dissimilarity or multiple attestation should be given more weight has led some scholars exploring the historical Jesus to come up with "wildly divergent" portraits of him, which would be less likely to occur if the criteria were prioritized consistently.
 Methodological alternatives involving hermeneutics, linguistics, cultural studies and more, have been put forth by various scholars as alternatives to the criteria, but so far, the criteria remain the most common method used to measure historicity even though there is still no definitive criteriology.

+Disagreements on the criteria of authenticity usually stem from observations that there are multiple portraits of Jesus instead of one generally agreed upon portrait in scholarship.
+Partly this comes from the assumption that the criteria are supposed to provide agreed upon results on who Jesus was.
+However, some scholars argue that the criteria are more like governing principles paralleling other fields that lack consensus such as ethics, law, and science, where disagreements do not mean the tools (e.g. criteria) are undermined.
+Also it is noted that scholars who disagree with the criteria such as Dale Allison use other methods to reach generally accepted events such as the baptism of Jesus and his teachings of divorce.

+Historians such as David Fischer observe that though historians can agree in very general and basic principles, in practice "specific canons of historical proof are neither widely observed nor generally agreed upon".
 General historiographical texts on historical methods include sections on authenticity of sources using various criteria.

 According to Licona, classicist historian A. N. Sherwin-White noted that approaches taken by biblical scholars differed from those of classical historians and that Sherwin-White expressed surprise at the loss of confidence in the Gospels and Acts among biblical scholars when classical historians have been growing in confidence in such ancient works.
 In particular, Sherwin-White says Roman historians take the basic historicity of Acts for granted.
 Licona observed that both biblical scholars and classical historians rarely reflect on or develop historical methods to grant historicity in their historical works and both commonly rely on their intuition, which is why there are a plurality of historical conclusions for historical inquiries on Jesus and also for historical inquiries that are completely unrelated to religion.